VeraVisions/nuclide/Documentation/Networking.md

 ### clientcommand

-Whenever the client issues a `cmd` based command, say: `cmd say foobar` in console or via the client game in general, the server will forward it to the active NSGameRules based game rule class within the `ClientCommand(NSClient client, string command)` method.
+Whenever the client issues a `cmd` based command, say: `cmd say foobar` in console or via the client game in general, the server will forward it to the active ncGameRules based game rule class within the `ClientCommand(ncClient client, string command)` method.
 This is useful for things you do every once in a while.

 ## ServerInfo

 ServerInfo keys can be set by server admins, or the game-logic.
 Those keys are networked to clients inside the game, as well as outside of the game.
 They can be queried through tools like `qstat` or `GameSpy`.

 ### Setting ServerInfo

+@note This section applies to all games on **FTE** and does not discuss APIs specific to **Nuclide** but rather **FTE** and **QuakeWorld** itself.
+We strongly recommend you use [APIs and subsystems](@ref sharedAPI) we designed to handle some of the tasks below, but kept the information below as an informational resource.

 #### Console (admins/debugging)